Guides

 CLM Implementation Checklist: Steps to Successful Deployment (2026)

-Roughly 40% of CLM implementations fail to deliver their expected value.
+A large share of CLM implementations never deliver the value the business case promised.
 Not because the software is inadequate, but because the implementation was poorly planned, poorly executed, or both.
 The technology works.
 The deployment process is where things break down.

 The most common failure pattern is predictable.
 An organization selects a CLM platform after weeks of evaluation, signs the contract, and then discovers that nobody planned for data migration, workflow configuration, or user training with the same rigor applied to the buying decision.
 The result is a tool that sits partially configured, used by a handful of people while the rest of the organization quietly continues with email and spreadsheets.